Jos-HZ/den-doelder-project/README.md

 # Testing - [Ivy Dekker](https://github.com/ivydk)
 ## Test plan A
+**As a production worker I want to have an error button so that I can add the error to the backlog when an error occurs**

+### Acceptance criteria
+- There must be an error button on the order show page.
+- The error button will go to a new page with a form to add an error to the order.
+- The error button will be disabled if the order is finished.
+- The time of the occurred error is automatically calculated.
+- The error is added to the backlog.

+### Happy path
+1. The production worker is on the production line show page
+2. They click the order that they are making
+3. The order show page is shown
+4. They can click on the error button
+5. They go to the backlog create page
+6. They can fill in the form
+7. The production worker submits the form
+8. The error is added to the backlog
+9. The order show page is shown

+### Unhappy path
+...

+## Test plan B
 **As an administrative assistant I want to check the order status so that I can check if the planning is intact.**

 ### Acceptance criteria:
 - There is an index page with all the current orders, per production line.